RonakRoy/RonakRoy.github.io/portfolio/dynamometer.md

 ---
 layout: detailpage
-title: "2.12 Autonomous Excavation Robot"
+title: "High-Precision Dynamometer"
-description: "April 2024 — May 2024"
+description: "October 2024 — January 2025"
 ---

 For my Master's research, I developed a high-bandwidth, high-precision dynamometer for motor characterization.
 Its key feature is a easy-to-use alignment mechanism that can achieve excellent shaft-to-shaft alignment with sub-5 micron precision.
 I developed this system with the guidance of/as the term project for 2.77, taught by Prof. Alex Slocum.